kurokawamomo/Google-News-Enhanced/README.md

 ## Usage

-- Google-News-Enchanced was written by js; it should work on i.e. [GreaseMonkey](https://addons.mozilla.org/ja/firefox/addon/greasemonkey/), [UserScripts](https://apps.apple.com/jp/app/userscripts/id1463298887) or AppleScript
+- Google-News-Enhanced was written by js; it should work on i.e. [GreaseMonkey](https://addons.mozilla.org/ja/firefox/addon/greasemonkey/), [UserScripts](https://apps.apple.com/jp/app/userscripts/id1463298887) or AppleScript
 - Get Generative Language Client API key from [Google AI Studio](https://aistudio.google.com/app/apikey)

+## Notice

+- If you allow location access, it will use BigDataCloud to obtain the city name.
+This information will not be used for anything other than to obtain weather information.